 Water based lube has a number of advantages.
 They are cheap, good for use with condoms and sex toys, and it is easy to clean.
 The disadvantage is that they dry quicker, which might force you to use a bit more.
 Water based lube is generally not meant to be used as massage oil.

 Another disadvantage may be that most water based lubes contain glycerin.
-This is basically a form of sugar.
-As you might now, sugar can cause a yeast infection.
+Some associate glycerin with infections, although there is no scientific proof.
+If you are sensitive for infections, you might want to be careful with lube that contains glycerin.
 There are exceptions, like Pjur Woman Nude.
 This is a water based lube without glycerin, perfume and oil.

 Silicone based lube